devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 terraform providers
 ```

-Shows the full tree of provider requirements across the root module and every child module it references — useful for auditing exactly what's being pulled in before you trust a module.
+Shows the full tree of provider requirements across the root module and every child module it references, useful for auditing exactly what's being pulled in before you trust a module.

 ## 68. terraform graph